Resike/WoWDevelopment/README.md

 # Update:
 Currently had I to roll back to using *.sublime-snippet* files instead of *.sublime-autocomplete* ones, since sublime currently has mutiple issues if any *autocomplete* files gets loaded for your current syntax.
 Hopefully it's gonna be fixed soon, and I can go back for *autocomplete* files to reduce the clutter.

+Until then if you have any *.sublime-completions* file loaded for a syntax, then your buffer competions won't get shown up, and the fuzzy search for the completions brings up a lot more irrelevant hits, since it's also searing in the trigger descriptions.